inkbytefo/S647/docs/MCP_INTEGRATION_GUIDE.md

 ```

 #### Method 2: mcp.json File
-1. Create or edit `mcp.json` file in the S647 addon directory
+1. Copy `mcp.json.example` to `mcp.json` in the S647 addon directory
+2. Edit `mcp.json` to customize your MCP server configuration
-2. Use Claude Desktop compatible JSON format
+3. Use Claude Desktop compatible JSON format
-3. Click "Load mcp.json" in preferences or MCP panel
+4. Click "Load mcp.json" in preferences or MCP panel

+**Note**: The `mcp.json` file is user-specific and excluded from version control.
+Use `mcp.json.example` as a template to create your own configuration.

 #### Method 3: Through UI
 1. Open S647 panel in 3D Viewport sidebar